Shalu467425/Cloud-Internship-Week-2/README.md

 ## 📖 Overview
 This document records the **Week 2** tasks completed during the Cloud Internship, focusing on exploring the Microsoft Azure environment, creating resources, configuring networking, and managing storage.

+_All tasks were performed in the Azure Learn Sandbox._

 ---

 ## 🏗 Introduction to Microsoft Azure